skysqlinc/skysql-docs/docs/Data offloading/Replicating data from SkySQL to external database.md

 ## Configure Replication

-**On the external replica server**, configure replication using the connection parameters for your MariaDB SkySQL service.
+**On the external replica server**, configure replication using the connection parameters for your SkySQL service.

 Replication can be configured using the 'CHANGE MASTER TO' SQL statement: